NMC Review of Post-Registration Standards

 If you wish to write an email to the NMC, the email address to use is firstname.lastname@example.org

-The QNI and QNI Scotland have produced voluntary standards for some key areas of Specialist Community Nursing Practice in recent years.
+The QNI and QNI Scotland have produced a series of voluntary standards for areas of Specialist Community Nursing Practice in recent years.